List of Rehabs in Kansas

 - Cigna

-- US Health & Life Insurance Company (new for 2022)
+- US Health & Life Insurance Company

 Despite Medicaid and private health insurance, a percentage of the population still lacks health insurance.
 Covering the cost of drug and alcohol rehab without insurance is difficult.
 However, most residential and outpatient programs offer payment plans, sliding fee scales, or payment options through external funding.